jmalarcon/MIIS/src/Tests/index.md

 ﻿---
 Title: MIIS CMS Default page
 Author: Jose M. Alarcón
-InventedField: This is an invented field
+InventedField: This is an invented field!
-Caching: false
+Caching: true
 ---

 # MIIS - A Markdown File-based CMS for IIS and Azure Web Apps